-What Equipment should you have for Softball?
+What Equipment do you need for Softball?
+(Complete List)

 When your daughter is ready to play softball, one of the first things you might be wondering is what equipment will you need to be safe and ready for the playing field.
-Even the youngest players who are learning to play t-ball need a few pieces of equipment.

 In this article we look at other things you may not be thinking of along with equipment geared more towards players as they age and gain more experience.

-Equipment for Younger Players and Beginners
+Gear for Younger Players and Beginners

 Other than the main items outlined in the beginning, young softball players can wear comfortable athletic clothes like tee shirts, joggers, and athletic socks.
 Children who play on Little League or other community teams usually get a team shirt with a hat or visor.
 Most community teams provide batting helmets and bats, too.

 Young softball players do not need the most expensive bats or gloves.
 As young players learn the game, they should have a bat and glove that they enjoy using, even if the equipment is pink, neon yellow, or blue.
 Small bats and gloves can be purchased for under $30 each.
 In the earliest years of the game, softball players can get away with using baseball gloves, especially since most young players are just learning to catch.

 Unless your community softball organization has turf fields, your young player will need cleats.